Diving at Tabarca Island

 Difficulty – easy (suitable for all divers from Open Water)

-Schools of thousands of barracudas, groupers, rays, meagres, salema fish, octopus, congers, nudibranchs, zebra sea breams and much more.
+At a depth of just 15 meters, it is considered one of the most biodiverse spots on the island.
+You can witness an incredible abundance of marine life here, including schools of thousands of barracudas, groupers, rays, meagres, salema fish, octopus, congers, nudibranchs, zebra sea breams, and much more.

 Escull Roig